 To that end, we have compiled the data on the best and worst countries for maternity and paternity leave around the world, taking into account the number of weeks available and job protection.

-UK leads the way for maternity leave
+UK ranks high for maternity leave

 In affairs concerning maternity and paternity, the UK climbs through the ranks - especially when it comes to workplaces providing parental leave for families.
 The UK offers up to 52 weeks maternity leave, with the first 26 weeks knows as ‘Ordinary Maternity Leave’ and the other 26 weeks ‘Additional Maternity Leave’.
 Similarly, the UK offers job protection for mothers throughout their parental leave.

 Europe also fares well for both maternity and paternity leave, with Germany, Denmark, Sweden, Austria and Poland ranking within the top 10 - offering up to 52 weeks leave for new mothers.

 The UK currently offers up to 14 weeks or more for new fathers, with the option to split the parental leave with their partner 50/50.
 Similarly, European countries including Finland, Germany, Denmark and France follow suit and provide the same amount for new dads.

 A recent report has also discovered that the number of fathers taking advantage of their paternity leave rights has seen an increase.

 More research looked into the benefits of fathers taking their paternity leave, with increased mental health for mothers, more active fathers and higher long-term earning for mums cited as just some of the positives.